Igor051/ElifTech-back-end/README.md

 ### This is the back-end part of the project
 To run this application
 create `.env` file
-and setup values for MONGO_URI and API_PORT
+and setup values for MONGO_URI and API_PORT.\

-install dependencies using
+Install dependencies using
 ##`npm i`
 Run application using
 ## `npm start`